tmwoodruff/ww-wanderers-blog/content/blog/2025-10-21-queen-mary.md

 {% image "https://assets.ww-wanderers.cc/images/2025-10_Queen_Mary/IMG_2688.2048x1536.webp", "2048x1536" %}
 {% image "https://assets.ww-wanderers.cc/images/2025-10_Queen_Mary/IMG_2691.2048x1536.webp", "2048x1536" %}

+Now on to the museums to see what we can see today.
+If you want to read about the displays before coming, they have a [write up](https://www.queenmary.com/exhibits.htm).

 {% image "https://assets.ww-wanderers.cc/images/2025-10_Queen_Mary/IMG_2695.1536x2048.webp", "1536x2048" %}
 {% image "https://assets.ww-wanderers.cc/images/2025-10_Queen_Mary/IMG_2696.2048x1267.webp", "2048x1267" %}